|This legislation addresses these varying issues immediately and long term by:

 - Requires individual and group insurers to cover collaborative care for behavioral healthcare.

 The House has taken the first step, and now it’s up to the Senate to send HB 5001 to the governor’s desk for his signature.
-The time to deal with this issue is now.
+I will keep you updated as this critically important bill moves forward.